rune-rs/rune/book/src/9_functions_closures.md

 Now things get *really* interesting.
-Runestick, the virtual machine driving Rune, has support for passing function pointers out of the virtual machine using the `FnPtr` type.
+Runestick, the virtual machine driving Rune, has support for passing function pointers out of the virtual machine using the `Function` type.

 This allows you to write code that takes a function constructed in Rune, and use it for something else.